getreu/tp-note/docs/source/tp-note--manpage.md

 The metadata filename synchronisation feature can be disabled permanently by setting the configuration file variable '`[arg_default] no_filename_sync = true`'.
-To disable this feature for one time only, invoke _Tp-note_ with '`--no-filename-sync`'.
+To disable this feature for one time only, invoke _Tp-Note_ with '`--no-filename-sync`'.
 To exclude a particular note from filename synchronisation, add the YAML header field '`filename_sync: false`'.

 ``` yaml